goooseman/devsparks-blog/SPEC.md

 - .gitignore (`.hugo_build.lock`)
 - config.toml
   - Do not include anything about themes or remark42
+  - Do not use JSON objects in this file
   - Add following additional configuration:
     ```
 [module]